 - dark urine

-- fast or irregular heartbeat
+- fast heartbeat

 - loss of appetite

-- pain, redness, or swelling in the arm or leg
+- pain, tenderness, or swelling of the foot or leg

 - pains in the chest, groin, or legs, especially in the calves of the legs